slowresonance/eisen/README.md

 - Reordering and Moving tasks can be done by dragging and dropping them

 The current version only partially supports drag and drop using the keyboard.
-Will be fixed
+Will be fixed.